yashraj9011/AIDS-Semester-4/IOT Laboratory/readme.md

-# Industrial Internet of Things Laboratory
+# Internet of Things Laboratory

 ## I have implemented 13 assignments using TinkerCad tool in practical sessions .
 ## By Continuosly getting monitored from the Laboratory Instructor .